 East Devon Community Services provides integrated care to around 380,000 patients across 1,000 square miles, urban and rural.
-The Royal Devon and Exeter NHS Trust (RD&E) community services pharmacy team is a micro service comprising seven pharmacists and six pharmacy technicians who provide a dual service to three community hospital inpatient units and a domiciliary pharmacy service in Exeter and surrounding area.
+The Royal Devon and Exeter NHS Trust (RD&E) community services pharmacy team is a micro service comprising seven pharmacists and six pharmacy technicians who provide a service to community hospital inpatient units and a domiciliary pharmacy service.
 There are 11 PCNs in the patch and the service engages with patients across the majority of these.

-The service's aim is to reduce medicines-related harm in its patient caseload population, while maximising patient independence in their own homes, through improved concordance with medication regimes.
-The domiciliary caseload comprises housebound patients who are housebound, usually elderly and/or frail with unmet pharmaceutical needs or issues.
-The service takes referral from GPs, community nursing and social care staff, community pharmacies, hospital pharmacy and medical staff.
+The service aims to reduce medicines-related harm in our patient caseload, while maximising patient independence in their own homes, through improved concordance with medication regimes.
+The domiciliary caseload comprises housebound patients, usually elderly and frail with unmet pharmaceutical needs or issues.
+Referrals are received from GPs, community nursing and social care staff, community pharmacies, hospital pharmacy and medical staff.
 The team supports patients with: